FinPress/FinPress-Coding-Standards/.github/CONTRIBUTING.md

-Hi, thank you for your interest in contributing to the WordPress Coding Standards!
+Hi, thank you for your interest in contributing to the FinPress Coding Standards!
 We look forward to working with you.

 # Reporting Bugs